 People are connected to the Internet much more than prior generations.
 According to a recent Pew Research Center survey on Internet usage from early 2021, 85% of Americans say they go online daily, and 31% of U.S. adults now go online “almost constantly.”

-If you fall into the ‘almost constantly’ category, why not explore some new things you can try online?
+If you fall into the ‘almost constantly’ category, why not explore some new things you can try while surfing the web?

 What are the things you have been enjoying on the Internet?
 If you are tired of scrolling through your social media feeds or getting sucked into mindless games, there are other things to make your time on the Internet more productive yet still entertaining.
 Here are ten things that will be well worth your time exploring online.